ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 -----------------
 6. Migrating data
 -----------------
-.. todo:: This section is a stub.
+.. todo:: This section requires testing.

 Pending testing, and presuming same dataset schema (ckanext-scheming) on source and target CKANs, the process should be as simple as: